roblaing/swipl-webapp-howto/README.md

 );
 ```

-A snag the original course circumvented by using Google's GQL database had me cursing SWI Prolog until I realised it was actually SQL's fault: you can't use single quotes within SQL text unless it is escaped with another single quote.
-The test ASCII art I used, obtained from <https://www.asciiart.eu/> was this:
+A snag the original course circumvented by using Google's GQL database had me cursing SWI Prolog until I realised it was actually SQL's fault: you can't use single quotes within SQL text unless they are escaped with another single quote.
+The test ASCII art I used, obtained from <https://www.asciiart.eu/>, was this:

 ```
 Little Linux penguin by Joan G. Stark